Friends of Goodwin Park (FOGP)

 FOGP was formed as a community group to watch over the park's maintenance and work on projects to improve the park.
 Click here for a brief history of the park.

-Woods Path: The path through the woods that cuts off the corner at Ridge Road and Jordan Lane has finally been cleared of fallen trees from Hurricane Sandy and from a windstorm that brought down a large Pine across the path.
-The path has also been lined by branches from past fallen trees and has been raked clear of leaves from end to end.
+Woods Path: The path through the woods that cuts off the corner at Ridge Road and Jordan Lane has been improved by the addition of a bench to rest on in the middle of the path.
+Click here for pictures The path has also been lined by branches from past fallen trees and has been raked clear of leaves from end to end.
 It is a great way to soak up a little nature in an urban area and it's also a good place to walk your dog.
 The lower end has a connecter path to the golf course road so that the path can be used by folks who like to walk around the park.
 As of July 8, 2013, Poison Ivy along the sides of the path has been sprayed.
 For directions to get to the path click here.

 Good News: The City has finally closed the road through the park to through traffic.
 Barriers and signs have been installed to stop traffic from driving through the park.
 Additional barriers have been placed on the roadway to keep people from driving around.